-Kinds of chronic pain, such as musculoskeletal pain, are one of most important medical the today's problems in world.
-Chronic pain is defined as pain that lasts more than three months to heal from an illness or injury [1].
-In addition to interacting with demographic characteristics [2] musculoskeletal pain affects the quality of life of these patients [3] and increases pain anxiety [4].
-Not coping with pain reduces the person's self-efficacy [5] and ultimately challenges the patient's body image [6].
+Kinds of chronic pain such as musculoskeletal pain are one of the most important medical problems today's in world.
+Chronic pain is defined as pain that lasts more than three months to heal from an [1] illness or injury In addition to interacting with demographic characteristics [2], musculoskeletal pain affects the quality of life of these patients [3], and increases pain anxiety [4].
+Not coping with pain reduces the person's self-efficacy [5], and ultimately challenges the patient's body image [6].

-Body image refers to a person's feelings, perceptions, and thoughts about the body.
-Body image is usually conceptualized construct consisting of as а body size estimation, body attractiveness evaluation. and feelings related to body size and shape [7].
+Body image refers to a person's perceptions, feelings and thoughts about the body.
+Body image is usually conceptualized as a construct consisting of body size estimation, body attractiveness evaluation, and feelings related to body size and shape [7].
 In the past, body image was considered а onedimensional construct.
-But today, body image is considered a multidimensional structure consisting of cognitive and components emotional states [8].
-Therefore, body image is a multidimensional structure including thoughts, beliefs. feelings, and behaviors related to the perceived body [9].
+But today, body image is considered a multidimensional structure consisting of cognitive components and emotional states [8].
+Therefore, body image is a multidimensional structure including thoughts, beliefs. feelings and behaviors related to the perceived body [9].
 As a result, body image is considered a central concept for self-concept and has important implications for various fields of psychological health and quality of life [10].
-Therefore, body image is not only psychological phenomenon а caused by the social structure but also related to the issue of how a person regulates their interactions with others based on his/her body [11].
-One of the third wave
+Therefore, body image is not only psychological phenomenon а caused by the social structure, but also related to the issue of how a person regulates her interactions with others based on his/her body [11].
+One of the third wave compassion therapy is one of the treatments that are effective in pain management and relief [12].
+Neff and co- workers consider three components of self-compassion that are interrelated.
+In their conceptualization, each component has two positive parts and a negative aspect is placed against each positive aspect.
+Which include self-compassion against self-judgment, shared human experience against individualism, and mindfulness against excessive identification or avoidance [13].
+In general, compassion-focused therapy strives to achieve a compassionate mind, which consists of the ability to be compassionate about oneself and others, as well as the ability to receive compassion from others [14].
+Furthermore, one of the areas in which acceptance and commitment therapy has been successfully used is health issues [15].
+Acceptance and Commitment Therapy (ACT) is one of the approaches that through increasing mindfulness, cognitive distancing (observing thoughts), making a commitment to actively engage in the external world and trying to achieve a meaningful and authentic life with a purpose.
+Increasing psychological flexibility helps people to cope with stressful situations, as anxiety due to chronic pain [16].
+Therapy based on acceptance and commitment does not seek to eliminate or suppress these experiences, but emphasizes the pursuit of valuable areas and paths in life, such as intimate relationships, meaningful work, and personal growth in the face of these painful experiences [17].
+This therapeutic approach has six central processes that ultimately lead to psychological flexibility.
+These six processes include acceptance, cognitive diffusion, self as а context. connection with the present, values and committed action [18].